MetaMask/metamask-docs/wallet/connect/metamask-sdk/javascript/nodejs.md

   infuraAPIKey: process.env.INFURA_API_KEY,
   // Other options.
 })

-// You can also access via window.ethereum const ethereum = MMSDK.getProvider()
 ```

 - Use [`dappMetadata`](../../../reference/sdk-js-options.md#dappmetadata) to display information
   about your dapp in the MetaMask connection modal.
 - Use [`infuraAPIKey`](../../../reference/sdk-js-options.md#infuraapikey) to
   [make read-only RPC requests](../../../how-to/make-read-only-requests.md) from your dapp.
-- Use [`modals`](../../../reference/sdk-js-options.md#modals) to [customize the logic and UI of
-  the displayed modals](../../../how-to/display/custom-modals.md).

 ### 4. Use the SDK